EPICS-synApps/support/docs/synAppsReleaseNotes.md

 synApps 5.6 Release Notes
 =========================

+logModuleFromTag.py, releaseNotesFromTag.py: Don't rely on 'svn ls -v' output to write highest revision number first.
+Search all rev nums for highest.
+burt.py: Ignore lines with fewer than two words.
+Don't even parse array lines
+mdaAscii.py: check rank before trying to print out 2D data.
+Diagnostics and IndexError exception for 2D printout.
+mdautils-src: updated to version 1.1
+tranFiles.py: new program to automate data-file translation
+copyOpi.py: new program to copy all .opi files from a source tree to a destination tree that is suitable for use with CSS-BOY.
+Currently, this means the dest tree has its .OPI files in subdirectories with synApps module names.

 - Version changes from R5-5 to R5-6

 | module | old version | new version | highlights, comments |